akielaries/akielaries.github.io/_pages/about.md

 I am a current Master's student at the University of Colorado Boulder studying Electrical Engineering with an emphasis in Computer Engineering/Embedded Systems and Power Electronics.
-I obtained my Bachelor's in Computer Science from Northern Arizona University in December of 2023.
+I obtained my Bachelor's in Computer Science from Northern Arizona University in 2023.

 I have interest, experience, coursework, and open-source contributions in various areas such as low-voltage electronics, embedded & distributed systems, MCUs, circuit design, wireless sensor networks, network simulation & containerization, compilers & code generation, computational mathematics, as well as high performance & scientific computing.

+Outside of my technical interests, in my free time I enjoy watching movies, TV shows, and anime.
+I also enjoy reading whether it is manga or books related to my technical interest and exploring new ones.

 # Some projects...
   * [openGPMP](https://github.com/akielaries/openGPMP) - Open source, general purpose,